trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 ### Updates

 The static data used for this API is updated when changes are made, at most once per day.
-Real-time data is updated continuously, but lists with stop groups are cached for one hour.
-This means that making new requests for the same stops within one hour won't return any updates.

 ### Breaking changes

 This API has the **beta** status.
 We are actively developing this API based on user feedback.
 Minor breaking changes may occur on short notice.
 New fields may be added without warning.

-### Operators covered by this dataset

-{{% stip-data-availability scheduled realtime %}}

 ## Using Trafiklab Stop Lookup

-Trafiklab Stop Lookup consists of two different endpoints, one to list all stop groups, and one to search for a specific stop group.
+Trafiklab Stop Lookup consists of two different endpoints, one to list all stops and one to search for stops by name.
 Both endpoints have the same response structure.
 They return a list of stops, including information about each stop, such as name, average departures and child-stops.